tegtmeye/RE-flex/README.md

 Where do I find the documentation?
 ----------------------------------

-A full list of the `reflex` executable is available using the help option:
+A full list of the `reflex` executable options are available using the help option:

 ```
 $ reflex --help